What is 75% of 5000? A Deep Dive into Percentages and Their Applications

 Understanding Percentages: A Foundation

 A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" literally means "out of one hundred" ( per centum in Latin).
-Therefore, 75% means 75 out of 100, or 75/100, which can be simplified to 3/4.
+Which means, 75% means 75 out of 100, or 75/100, which can be simplified to 3/4.
 This fractional representation is crucial for understanding how to calculate percentages.

 Calculating 75% of 5000: Three Approaches